jetthoughts/jt.github.io/_posts/2009-12-26-show-log-file-from-remote-server.markdown

 # cap show_log
 {% endhighlight %}

-And you see log file in real time.
+And you will see log file in real time.

-So it is universal method work for multistage capistrano extension too.
+So it is a universal method that works for multistage capistrano extension too.

 {% highlight bash linenos=table %}
 # cap production show_log